Children’s Social Care jobs

 The Step Up to Social Work programme is a unique opportunity to receive support while you are training to start a new career in social work.
 On the 14-month training programme, you will receive hands-on experience of working in a real-life social work role through placements in a local authority whilst undertaking your qualification.
 Once you’ve successfully completed the course, you’ll be awarded a Postgraduate Diploma in Social Work enabling you to apply to register and practice as a social worker.

-Recruitment for the programme is now open.
-Closing date is 24 March 2023, with assessment centres scheduled for June/July 2023, and a January 2024 programme start date.
+Recruitment for the programme will open on 17 February 2025, with assessment centres scheduled for June/July 2025, and a January 2026 programme start date.
 The programme runs once every two years, dependent on government funding, so if you are interested, make sure you don’t miss out on your chance to apply.

 We are looking for dedicated individuals who have experience of working with vulnerable children, young people, families or vulnerable adults and who can demonstrate their maturity and emotional resilience.
 We encourage applications from a diverse range of candidates and aim to have a workforce that represents the society that we serve.